-If you ask me, no landmark represents Toronto more than the CN Tower which - from 1976 until 2007 - reigned as the world's tallest structure until the engineering marvel Burj Khalifa in Dubai took the crown.
+I think we can all agree that no landmark represents Toronto more than the CN Tower which – from 1976 until 2007 – reigned as the world’s tallest structure.
+(Eventually, the engineering marvel Burj Khalifa in Dubai took that crown.)
 Even so, it still retains a spot in the top 10 tallest structures in the world at 553.33 meters (1,815 feet and 5 inches).

 Completed as a testament to the strength and endurance of Canadian industry, 1537 workers toiled around the clock, 24 hours a day, 5 days a week, for 40 months to build the CN Tower.
 It weighs 117,910 metric tonnes (or 130,000 tons), contains 40,524 m3 (or 53,000 cubic yards) of concrete, 998km (or 620miles) of post-tensioned steel, 4,535 metric tonnes (or 5,000 tons) of reinforcing steel, and 544.2 metric tonnes (or 600 tons) of structural steel!

 Which means you can’t miss it!

 But have you ever thought about how the CN Tower – as a significant focal point on our urban landscape – influences the Toronto real estate market?

 Face it, when your city has a phallic symbol 1800 feet high, you can’t ignore it.
 It’s impossible.
 It’s omnipresent.